 The reason this particular brand of avatar is so expensive is that not only can it take up nearly any shape, but it's fitted with the best camera on the market.
 Once you link that camera to any view screen you get fantastic resolution.

-I have commanded my dummies to focus on the Ship, go to top magnification with extreme
+I have commanded the robots to focus on the Ship, go to top magnification with extreme light sensitivity.

 That is 'me' in that chair in one of my languid poses, and 'Priam' in the forcefield.